forefireAPI/forefire/paper/paper.md

 Another family of wildland fire spread solvers such as WRF/SFire [@mandel2011] can resolve coupled front propagation and local meteorology but must be run within an atmospheric model that requires a large amount of processing power and data.

 Each of the above systems addresses certain needs (e.g., operational use, physical accuracy, or atmospheric coupling) but in order not to multiply development efforts on multiple code and validation bases, there was a need for a **unified solution** that could be open, modular, and performant.
-ForeFire’s modular architechture and scripting interface allow users to easily swap or implement new fire models without changing the core code and test multiple simulation scenarions with same input files.
+ForeFire’s modular architecture and scripting interface allow users to easily swap or implement new fire models without changing the core code and test multiple simulation scenarions with same input files.
 It can also run fast in a standalone mode (for purely surface fire simulations) or be coupled with atmospheric models, all under a consistent interface and parameterization.

 ForeFire’s support for **multiple language bindings** (HTTP, C++ API, Python/NumPy, Fortran) is also unique and further expands its usability across different domains.
 These capabilities enable rapid prototyping and experimentation on large datesets, and also support operational needs by allowing integration into decision support pipelines including coupled with atmospheric models.